bizz84/flutter-tips-and-tricks/tips/0068-enable-asserts-flag/index.md

 ![](068-enable-asserts.png)

 > Note: while you **can** enable asserts in release mode, you probably **shoudn't**.
-Assets are used to warn you of programmer errors during development.
+Asserts are used to warn you of programmer errors during development.
 As such, you should fix them before release.

 ---